jundalisay/superb/content/en/research/constitutions/eu/part-3/title-3i.md

 euro as the single currency in that Member State.
 The Council shall act with the unanimous agreement of the members representing Member States whose currency is the euro and the Member State concerned, after consulting the European Central Bank.
-Article III-199
+Article 3-199
-1. If and as long as there are Member States with a derogation, and without prejudice to Article III- 187(1), the General Council of the European Central Bank referred to in Article 45 of the Statute of the European System of Central Banks and of the European Central Bank shall be constituted as a third decision-making body of the European Central Bank.
+1. If and as long as there are Member States with a derogation, and without prejudice to Article 3- 187(1), the General Council of the European Central Bank referred to in Article 45 of the Statute of the European System of Central Banks and of the European Central Bank shall be constituted as a third decision-making body of the European Central Bank.